"... the painting has a life of its own. My mission is to bring forth this life". (Jackson Pollock)

 Mockingbird - Lewisville, Texas

-This week mating season has started for Mockingbirds in northeast Texas, and they are singing with fervor.
-I read that Mockingbirds mimic over 120 bird calls.
-I think there are a couple of frog calls in the mix too.
+This week mating season has started for Mockingbirds in northeast Texas.
+Mockingbirds mimic over 120 bird calls, and I’m guessing there are a couple of frog calls in the mix too.
+Really interesting, and a sound I love hearing when outside doing yardwork.

 Monday, February 25th, 2008